-Through FY2013 MLIA Grant funding, Park County collected 96 control points in three Townships.
-This control point data has been sent to the BLM for review, and will be incorporated into the GCDB and MCDB.
+Through FY2014 MLIA Grant funding, Park County has collected 65 control points (through 1/22/2014), and will collect an additional 40 control points by the end of FY 2014, for a total of 105 control points in fifteen Townships.
+This control point data has been sent to the Theme Steward for review, and will be incorporated into the GCDB or PLSS/CadNSDI and MCDB.
 Post-processing of the collected control points is still underway, therefore we are unable to report on the corrected positional shift that will occur.
-However, review of the collected points relative to the existing GCDB show point locations differing by as much as 200 feet.
-Park County is confident that the adjusted GCDB and cadastral data will be significantly more useful to all users.
+Park County is confident that the adjusted PLSS/CadNSDI and cadastral data will be significantly more accurate and useful to users.

 Park County is committed to the Cadastral Registration and Geodetic Control refinement with the project goal to meet an accuracy level of 5-10 feet (3-5 meters) countywide within the 10 year project.
-This Project is very closely aligned with the Land Plan Priorities as described in the 2013/2014 Montana Land Information Plan, Priorities A2.
-Park
+This Project is very closely aligned with the Land Plan Priorities as described in the 2014/2015 Montana Land Information Plan, 'Priorities: A2- MSDI Framework layers are developed, integrated, maintained, disseminated and preserved in an efficient and standardized manner'.
+Park County will continue to work closely with the Gallatin County GIS Department on areas of mutual concern, and will coordinate with other counties, as needed, on the collection process.
+The deliverables for this Project consists of coordinate collection within Park

-County will continue to work closely with the Gallatin County GIS Department on areas of mutual concern, and will coordinate with other counties, as needed, on the collection process.
-The deliverables for this Project consists of coordinate collection within Park County, Montana, that will, through its addition to the BLM GCDB, refine the accuracy of the Cadastral Theme for Federal, State, Local and Private interests.
+County, Montana, that will, through its addition to the PLSS/CadNSDI, refine the accuracy of the Cadastral Theme for Federal, State, Local and Private interests.